Skip to main content

 Like so many bands of the time, their schedule must have been absolutely punishing, and likely exhilarating.
 They started out in 1969 and by the time this dropped in '72 they'd released three gold, and three platinum albums in Canada (okay, I'm not sure if they were certified at the time, but they are now).
 I was pretty pleased when I found this, and honestly other than "Sunny Days" didn't really know what to expect.
 For sure it's a period piece, but it's also pretty good too.

 I found it really interesting when reading up on the band that composer Howard Shore was a member during their early years.
-Yes, that Mr. Shore - a frequent collaborator with David Cronenberg, scored the movie Big (and a shit tonne of other great films) and won academy awards for his work on The Lord of the Rings.
+Yes, that Mr. Shore — a frequent collaborator with David Cronenberg, scored the movie Big (and a shit-tonne of other great films) and won Academy Awards for his work on The Lord of the Rings.

 Aside from a few pops and clicks, mostly between tracks, this one was pretty good after getting cleaned up.
-The jacket was is decent shape and was an enjoyable listen all the way through.
+The jacket was in decent shape and was an enjoyable listen all the way through.

-Sunny Days indeed (see what I did there?)
+"Sunny Days" indeed (see what I did there?)

 Comments